 At a more formal afternoon tea, you might find a variety of finger sandwiches and savory bites usually served on white bread:

 - Ham and tomato with butter sandwich

 - Egg salad and cress sandwich

 - Curry chicken salad with mango chutney

 As you can see, it is little tidbits and finger foods and definitely not a heavy meal.
-Low tea gets its name from the tradition when it was created to be enjoyed at a low table such as a coffee table, with guests seated in low-slung armchairs.
+Low tea gets its name from the tradition that it was created to be enjoyed at a low table such as a coffee table, with guests seated in low-slung armchairs.

-Initially, afternoon tea was mostly limited to upper-class ladies, so the emphasis was on etiquette, rules, and dress.
+Initially, afternoon tea was mostly limited to upper-class ladies in the drawing room, so the emphasis was on proper etiquette, rules, and dress.
 It can be said that afternoon tea is a more formal tea.
 This is where you get your fancy China out with cups and saucers.

 High tea, on the other hand, is where you bring your appetite.
 It is a substantial meal rather than formal afternoon tea.
 High tea is served in the early evening, as opposed to low tea which is served around the mid-afternoon.

 Foods served in high tea are heartier as opposed to lighter foods in afternoon tea.
-In this, you can serve tea even in a mug.
+In this, you can serve tea even in a mug made from tea bags.